Asset Publisher

 - As a treatment for loss of motion from a contracture as part of a formal rehabilitation program or when a formal rehabilitative program is not feasible or has failed to provide benefit.

-Only one device is covered per affected area, i.e., separate devices for flexion and extension for the same area are considered not medically necessary.
+Only one device is covered per affected area, i.e., separate devices for flexion and extension for the same area are considered investigational.

 The use of dynamic LLPS devices for any other joint or condition including, but not limited to toe, foot, shoulder and forearm disorders, chronic joint stiffness, chronic or fixed contractures, rheumatoid arthritis or plantar fasciitis are considered investigational.